Autos

 the positive.
 In some cars, the battery is difficult to reach, so there is

-your car, must have a 12-volt system, years ago, many older cars may had
+your car, must have a 12-volt system, years ago, many older cars may have

 six-volt systems.
 Move the car with the good battery close enough for the